andrewt3000/MachineLearning/neuralNets.md

 ### Backpropagation
 The backpropagation algorithm applies the chain rule to compute the gradients (partial derivative) of the loss function with respect to the weights in the network by moving backwards (output to input) through the network.

 If the gradient (i.e. partial derivative/slope) is positive, that means the loss is getting higher as the weight increases.
-If the derivative is 0, it has found them minimum loss.
+If the derivative is 0, the weight is set to a minimum loss.
+The gradient indicates the magnitude and direction of adjustments to our weights that will reduce the loss.

 <img src="https://github.com/andrewt3000/MachineLearning/blob/master/img/descent.png"   height='360px' width='640px' />